 Queen Anne’s War had broken out, one of the French and Indian wars fought over domination of North America.
 During the war, French and Indians raided frontier towns in New England.
-Six months before the Rice boys were captured, the raid on Deerfield, Mass., left 47 dead and 112 captured.
+Six months before Indians captured the Rice boys, the raid on Deerfield, Mass., left 47 dead and 112 captured.
 The Indians marched the captives through the snow to Canada.

 The Rice boys mirrored the fate of the Deerfield captives.
 Some were ransomed, or redeemed, through the efforts of their families and Dutch traders.
 Others, like 7-year-old Eunice Williams, assimilated with the Indians and refused to return to their homes.

 Asher Rice, 10, and his brother Adonijah, 8, were sons of Thomas Rice.

 Silas, 9, and Timothy, 7, were the sons of Edmund Rice, a second cousin of Thomas Rice.

 The Rice family tried desperately to redeem their boys.
 They enlisted the help of a Col. Lydius, a Dutch merchant in Albany.